QMCPACK/qmcpack/docs/installation.rst

 research runs performed in 2017.
 The largest runs target future machines and require very large memory.

+All system sizes in the table below will be tested as a default, but you will be able to define the maximum size of the system by setting ``-DQMC_PERFORMANCE_NIO_MAX_ATOMS = NUMBER_OF_ATOMS`` in order to run the test only the systems possessing number of atoms below ``NUMBER_OF_ATOMS``.

 .. table:: System sizes and names for NiO performance tests.
 GPU performance
     tests are named similarly but have different walker counts.